Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: A probabilistic tour of current computational models of eye movements and visual attention (with some criticism)

-Next shift is exploiting object knowledge for top-down ``tuning'' early salience; thus, moving to the PGM representation at the center of Figure~\ref{Fig:models}.
-As discussed by Einh\"auser \emph{et al.} \cite{EinhauserSpainPerona2008}, objects predict fixations in individual images better than early salience.
+Next shift is exploiting object knowledge for top-down ``tuning'' early salience; thus, moving to the PGM representation at the centre of Figure~\ref{Fig:models}.
 Indeed, objects and their semantic value have been deemed as fundamental for visual attention and eye guidance (e.g., \cite{mozer1987,bundesen1998,rensink2000dynamic,heinke2011modelling}, but see Scholl \cite{scholl} for a review).
 For instance, when dealing with faces within the scene, a face detection step can provide a reliable cue to complement early conspicuity maps, as it has been shown by Cerf \emph{et al} \cite{cerf2008predicting}, deCroon \emph{et al} \cite{postma2011}, Marat \emph{et al} \cite{marat2013improving}, or a useful prior for Bayesian integration with low level cues \cite{bocc08tcsvt}.
 This is indeed an important issue since faces may drive attention in a direct fashion \cite{cerf2009faces}.
 The same holds for text regions \cite{cerf2008predicting,BocCOGN2014} Other notable exceptions are those provided by Rao \emph{et al.} \cite{Rao2002}, Sun \emph{et al.} \cite{Sun2008}, the Bayesian models discussed by Borji \emph{et al.} \cite{borji2012object} and Chikkerur \emph{et al.} \cite{Poggio2010}.
-In particular the model by Chikkerur \emph{et al.}, which is shown at right of Figure \ref{Fig:models} is the most complete to the best of our knowledge (though it does not consider contextual scene information \cite{Torralba}, but the latter could be easily incorporated).
-The authors also have the merit of making the effort of providing links between the structure of the PGM and the brain areas that could support computations.
+In particular the model by Chikkerur \emph{et al.}, which is shown at right of Fig. \ref{Fig:models} is the most complete to the best of our knowledge (though it does not consider contextual scene information \cite{Torralba}, but the latter could be easily incorporated).
+Interestingly enough, the authors have the merit of making the effort of providing links between the structure of the PGM and the brain areas that could support computations.

-Further, again in the effort of climbing the representational hierarchy (Figure \ref{Fig:levels}), attempts have been made for incorporating task and value information (see \cite{BocCOGN2014,schutz2011eye} for a brief review, and \cite{TatlerBallard2011eye} for a discussion).
+Further, again in the effort of climbing the representational hierarchy (Fig. \ref{Fig:levels}), attempts have been made for incorporating task and value information (see \cite{BocCOGN2014,schutz2011eye} for a brief review, and \cite{TatlerBallard2011eye} for a discussion).

 Now, a simple question arises: where have the eye movements gone?